fofr/cog-consistent-character/README.md

 https://replicate.com/fofr/consistent-character

-There is a workflow that you can use directly in ComfyUI, but it will only product one pose at a time:
+There is a workflow that you can use directly in ComfyUI, but it will only produce one pose at a time:

 https://github.com/fofr/cog-consistent-character/blob/main/workflow_ui.json